dielomawsome/TechEd/README.md

 Welcome to the TechEd Watch-and-code!
 In this repository you'll find the application and the steps we'll be following for the Demo Jam!

-## Prerequisites
-In order to participate in this CodeJam, you will need a BTP account.
-If you have an account already, you can use that.
-Alternatively you can setup a Trial account following these steps: https://developers.sap.com/tutorials/hcp-create-trial-account.html

 ## Development Environment Setup

 We have two options for you to work on this CAP development.
 The first is setting up a a BTP Account and activating Business Application Studio, which comes with all the necessary tools you need out of the box.